xa0412/tp/docs/UserGuide.md

 **Note:**

-- The Friendship Tag can only be one of the following: `CLOSE_FRIEND`, `FRIEND`, `ACQUAINTANCE`.
+- The Friendship_Level Tag can only be one of the following: `CLOSE_FRIEND`, `FRIEND`, `ACQUAINTANCE`.
 - A friend can have any number of tags, courses & previous courses.
 - If a course or previous course is duplicated, it will only be displayed once instead of as separate entries.
-- Names must be alphabetical (English only) and distinct.
+- Names should only be between 1 to 50 characters long and starting with alphabetical characters.
+It should contain spaces, and 3 type of special character (. ' -) and it should not be blank.
-- Phone numbers must contain only digits and be between 3 to 15 digits long.
-It does not need to be distinct.
+- Phone numbers must contain only digits and "+".
+It must be between 3 to 15 digits long and it does not need to be distinct.
 - Emails must follow the format local-part@domain.
 It does not need to be distinct.
 - Course & Previous Course names should be alphanumeric and follow a structured format: a department code (letters), followed by a course number (digits), with an optional single-letter suffix e.g., CS2030S or CFG1003.
-- Normal tags should be alphanumeric and can be up to 20 characters long.
+- Normal tags should be alphanumeric and can be up to 50 characters long with spacing.
 </box>

 **Examples:**